qdrant/landing_page/qdrant-landing/content/blog/case-study-qatech.md

 **Optimizing CPU Load for Embedding Processing**

-PostgreSQL’s transaction guarantees resulted in high CPU usage when processing embeddings, especially at scale. von Ehrenheim noted that adding many new embeddings "requires much more CPU," which led to performance bottlenecks.
+PostgreSQL’s transaction guarantees resulted in high CPU usage when processing embeddings, especially at scale.
+Von Ehrenheim noted that adding many new embeddings "requires much more CPU," which led to performance bottlenecks.
 Qdrant’s architecture efficiently handled large-scale embeddings, preventing CPU overload and ensuring smooth, uninterrupted performance, a key requirement for AI Agents.

 **Managing Multiple Embeddings for Different Use Cases**